Monthly Azure credit for Visual Studio subscribers

 Visual Studio Professional (for both Visual Studio Professional with MSDN and Visual Studio Professional – annual)

-Yes, if your organization uses Azure Active Directory, such as if you are using Office 365.
-For additional details, see the Using Work Accounts FAQ.
+Yes, if your organisation uses Azure Active Directory, such as if you’re using Office 365.
+For additional details, see the Using Work Accounts FAQs.

-Starting September 8, 2016, free Azure subscriptions created via the Visual Studio Subscriptions benefit may see certain geographies not available for creating new VMs and Azure Services.
-This will have no impact to service availability.
+Starting on 8 September 2016, free Azure subscriptions created via the Visual Studio Subscriptions benefit may see certain geographies not available for creating new VMs and Azure Services.
+This will have no effect on service availability.

 The monthly Azure credit for Visual Studio subscribers is for development and testing only and is offered at discounted usage rates.
-These offers do not carry a financially-backed SLA.
-We reserve the right to suspend any instance (VM or cloud service) that runs continuously for more than 120 hours or if we determine that the instance is being used for production.
+These offers do not carry a financially backed SLA.
+We reserve the right to suspend any instance (VM or cloud service) that runs continuously for more than 120 hours or that we determine is being used for production.
 We are making this capacity available to Visual Studio subscribers on a best efforts basis; there is no guarantee of capacity availability.

 Yes.
 See more details on spending limits.

 - My organisation has multiple Visual Studio subscribers.
 Can their monthly Azure credits be pooled?